-1. Battery lock 2.
-Battery release latch Memory module slot Cooling vents Product appearance depends on the model you purchased. ()⊡-'∎ Battery lock Slide the battery lock to release the battery pack ready for removal.
-2⊷⊏ Battery release latch Slide and hold this latch into its "Unlock" position in order to release the battery pack for removal.
+1 - Battery lock Slide the battery lock to release the battery pack ready for removal.
+2 - - Battery release latch Slide and hold this latch into its "Unlock" position in order to release the battery pack for removal.
 For more detailed information on removing the battery pack please refer to the Battery section.
 Memory module slot The memory module slot allows for the installation, replacement and removal of additional memory module.
 The size of the memory modules varies depending on the model.
 The actual amount of useable system memory will be less than the installed memory modules.
 Refer to the Additional memory module section.
-Cooling vents The cooling vents help the processor to avoid overheating. vents.
-Keep foreign metal objects, such as er clips, out of the cooling vents.
+Cooling vents The cooling vents help the processor to avoid overheating. \bigcirc Do not block the cooling vents.
+Keep foreign metal objects, such as screws, staples and paper clips, out of the cooling vents.
 Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury.